 Payments may be made online via PayPal or by cash/check in person at the pool.

 Payments made by cash/check receive a $5 discount.
-The cash/check discount applies to Quarter Passes (with or without a shirt) and Punch Passes (with or without a shirt) only.
+The cash/check discount applies to Monthly Passes and Punch Passes only.

 Do punch passes expire?

-Yes, punch passes expire annually in August at the end of the summer quarter.
+Yes, punch passes expire annually in May at the end of the season.

 I’m just visiting from out of town and want to attend a few workouts.